-Last Updated: September 30, 2016
+Last Updated: May 1, 2020

-This Wilkes University Debt Policy (the "Policy") is intended to assist the University in managing its access to the capital markets, minimizing its cost of capital, mitigating risks associated with its debt, and monitoring its debt capacity.
-The Policy includes guidelines for use by the University in connection with the issuance of debt, consideration of refinancing opportunities, utilization of hedging and other potential interest-rate management agreements, and consideration of relevant factors when evaluating the long-term capital structure of the University.
-These factors include, among other things, the asset(s) to be financed, the University's debt capacity, the ratio of fixed and variable interest rate exposure in the debt portfolio, the amortization of debt, hedging strategies (if any), and the amount of taxable and tax-exempt debt to be incurred.
+This Wilkes University Debt Policy (the "Policy") is intended to assist the University in managing its access to the capital markets and bank credit, minimizing its cost of capital, mitigating risks associated with its debt, and monitoring its debt capacity.
+The Policy includes guidelines for use by the University in connection with the issuance of debt, consideration of refinancing opportunities, utilization of hedging and other potential interest -rate management agreements, and consideration of relevant factors and risks when evaluating the long-term capital structure of the University.
+These factors include, among other things, the asset(s) to be financed, the University's debt capacity, the University's risk tolerance, the ratio of fixed and variable interest rate exposure in the debt portfolio, the amortization of debt, hedging strategies (if applicable), and the amount of taxable and tax-exempt debt to be incurred.